-Dental crowns are used to fill gaps and restore a smile if your teeth are damaged or missing.
+Dental crowns in Houston, TX are used to fill gaps and restore a smile if your teeth are damaged or missing.
 Having a crown can help you chew and bite better, and can place a positive impact on the other systems in your body, for example, your digestive system.

 The crown is a cap that your dentist can place on a damaged tooth, and it will restore that tooth to its previous size, shape, and function.
 It will make the tooth underneath stronger and do nothing but improve the way it looks.

-Here are some reasons your dentist may decide you need a crown:
+Here are some reasons your dentist may decide you need a dental crown in Houston, TX:

 - You have a missing tooth and will need a firm tooth for a bridge to connect to